uia4j/uia-xml/README.md

 ```

 ### @TagListInfo

-list elements.
+List elements.

 Properties:

 * @TagListInfo
     * name - the tag name.
-    * elems - definitions of elements in the list.
+    * elems - definition of elements in the list.
 Array of @TagListElem.
     * inline - if tag exists or not.

 * @TagListElem